So this is your undocumented anchorman sitting in.

 Thank you, John.

-Uh uh w what what else did you want to talk about?
+What else did you want to talk about?

-Oh right.
+Oh, right.

 Right.

-That wouldn't uh have happened.
+That wouldn't have happened.

-And as you say, if it's a benign tumor, uh that comes under the category of elective surgery.
+And as you say, if it's a benign tumor, that comes under the category of elective surgery.

-And and in uh many jurisdictions, uh what would happen is that they would just leave you they would just leave you sitting there with the tumor, no matter what it did to you, they'd they'd check in on you every few months.
+And in many jurisdictions, what would happen is that they would just leave you sitting there with the tumor.

-You don't speak English, but don't worry, you got nothing they want to listen to anyway.
+You've got nothing they want to listen to anyway.

-You just die and you're just m moaning, whining, complaining.
+You're just moaning, whining, complaining.

-Uh you the death panel outsources your death to another country.
+The death panel outsources your death to another country.

 Well, I don't know.